 Sam Clucas had been getting used to being told he was not good enough, or not wanted.

 Like the time at Leicester City’s academy when he was told he would be too small to make a career in the game.
-Or when at Lincoln, his boyhood club, then manager Chris Sutton ignored to the extent he played just one game in a year.
+Or when at Lincoln City, his boyhood club, then manager Chris Sutton ignored him to the extent he played just one game in a year.
 He also scored a hat-trick in a trial game at MK Dons – but didn’t get a permanent deal.

 Most people would probably have given up, but not Clucas.

 After catching the eye for Hull City as they were relegated, Swansea City decided to spend big on the player which caused a few eyebrows to be raised.
 The Swans parted with £15million to secure his signature and it appeared as though the price tag was weighing heavy.
 The 27-year-old didn’t have the best of starts to life with Paul Clement – but then few did.

 Initially, things didn’t work out well and Clucas has admitted as much, labelling himself a slow starter when it comes to new clubs.
 It didn’t help that Clement played him outside of his natural midfield role, instead opting to play his new signing at left-back.